-Since its inception in 2015 the Wild Medic Project has provided 18 remote medical expeditions that have delivered community run primary health clinics, health care training to local providers, and free primary health care to over 7000 people in 3 countries.
+Since its inception in 2015 the Wild Medic Project has provided 30 remote medical expeditions that have delivered community run primary health clinics, health care training to local providers, and free primary health care and health care training to over 12000 people in 3 countries.
 The original three-year strategy finalised its concluding obligations to the communities in November 2018 and ushered in a new strategic strategy to ensure that ongoing support exist for the communities and allows carefully planned and considered positive impact growth.

 The new and innovative strategic format of the wild medic program ensures that funding continues for the locally lead primary health care clinics to continue for the benefit of the communities whilst now engaging with allied health students in clinical placement opportunity.
 Simply put, without wild medic student teams the funding for the clinics fails to exist and without the clinics, students lack real opportunity.

 Clinics are registered with the relevant health board and supervised by locally registered physicians, and students are supervised by qualified local and Australian practitioners including paramedics, nurses, doctors and allied health professionals.

 The Wild Medic Project 2.0 will see an opportunity for students to not only partake in much needed placement as part of their course, but also provide health care opportunities in regions with limited access.

 Infrastructure: Dental team deployed, community shelter partially built

 2016 - 2017

 Clinical Presentations: 3126